shadow578/YetAnotherVideoPlayer/README.md

 ## FAQ

 #### How Do I Play Videos using YAVP?
+Simply open YAVP and select a video from the media browser.
-Simply open any Video file (for example in the Gallery app).
-Android will ask you what Video Player you want to use.
-Simply select YAVP and the video will start playing.
+Additionally, you can also open a video file in another app (eg. the Gallery app) and Android will ask you what video player to use.
+Simply select YAVP and your video will start playing.
-Additionally, you can share the video.
+In addition to this, you can also share the video with YAVP.
 In the Share menu, there will be a entry called __Play with YAVP.__

-#### When I Open YAVP, It Only Opens A Windows With Many Buttons?
-YAVP currently does __not__ have a builtin media browser.
-As such, you have to use a external app to get the video playing.
-See [here](#how-do-i-play-videos-using-yavp).
-What you are seeing is a debugging activity.
-It allows me to quickly start playback of a video for testing.
-As soon as there is a media browser, this will be moved somewhere else.

 #### A App Forces Me To Use VLC For Videos
 Take a look at [NotVLC](https://github.com/shadow578/NotVLC).